The Wall Street Journal: Criminal conviction for anti-union activity in Hong Kong

 In June 2024 Wall Street Journal editors learned that WSJ journalist Selina Cheng was a candidate for the leadership of the Hong Kong Journalists Association, a local press union.
 Cheng's editor demanded that she withdraw from the election and from participation in the union.
 However, the right to stand for election and participate in a union without employer consent are established under Hong Kong employment law.
 Cheng did not withdraw and was elected to the leadership role.
 In July 2024, the paper's chief editor Gordon Fairclough travelled to Hong Kong and fired her from her role at the WSJ.
-In response to press queries, the WSJ declined to comment on Cheng's case except to acknowledge there had been "restructuring'".
+In response to press queries, the WSJ declined to comment on Cheng's case except to acknowledge there had been "restructuring".
 Cheng responded that the restructuring was a layoff of one person.

 The paper's action against Cheng attracted criticism from media organisations, press unions and human rights proponents across the globe.
 Chinese state media, meanwhile, celebrated her sacking, with the Global Times, a tabloid owned by the Chinese Communist Party, calling the press union "a malignant tumour that harms the city's safety and security".
-When Hong Kong's security minister made a similar statement, Cheng responded that the Wall Street Journal had fired her to avoid being seen as advocating press freedom in the city.
-In November 2024, Cheng filed a civil lawsuit in Hong Kong against the newspaper over her firing.
+Asked by the South China Morning Post about his views about the reason for the dismissal, Hong Kong's security minister Chris Tang mentioned what he saw as the possibility that the journal might have wanted not to be associated with the press union, the latter being in his view "not a well-recognized association".
+Cheng said that the Wall Street Journal had fired her to avoid being seen as advocating press freedom in the city.
+In July 2024, the NewsGuild-CWA and Independent Association of Publishers' Employees, the union for Dow Jones, expressed their support for Cheng.
+The latter launched a petition calling on WSJ to reinstate Cheng, which has garnered 335 employee signatures in support.

-In February 2025, criminal proceedings against the WSJ began in Hong Kong.
+In November 2024, former Wall Street Journal reporter Selina Cheng announced she would pursue legal action against Dow Jones after mediation attempts proved unsuccessful.
+Cheng had filed a complaint with Hong Kong's Labour Department, which investigated but declined to prosecute after seeking legal advice from the Department of Justice.

+In February 2025, Cheng launched a private prosecution against Dow Jones Publishing Co (Asia) Inc. at the Eastern Magistrates' Courts.
+The company faced two charges under Hong Kong's Employment Ordinance: one count of doing an act calculated to prevent or deter an employee from exercising union participation rights, and one count of terminating employment over union participation.
+Dow Jones pleaded not guilty to both charges, each carrying a maximum fine of HK$100,000.

+Cheng was represented by Senior Counsel Nigel Kat and barrister Nicklaus Pannu-Yuon, with solicitor Adam Paul Clermont as instructing solicitor.
+Dow Jones was represented by Senior Counsel Benson Tsoi.
+The trial was heard before Principal Magistrate David Cheung over twelve days.